mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Functions can return any number of values.
 The result can be assigned to a list of variables.
 For example, `min, max := getXBounds(points)`.
+The left-hand side must contain the same number of variables as values returned by the function.

 Sometimes the caller is only interested in a subset of the return values.
 The variable "\_" can be used to discard specific return values.